Getting a Handle on Hanger

 Hunger and the Brain

-This physiological reaction supports an important idea by pioneering neuroscientist Lisa Feldman Barrett, whose Theory of Constructed Emotion proposes that emotions are not hardwired reactions, but dynamic interpretations of bodily sensations (Barrett, 2017).
-According to Barrett, your brain is in a constant state of prediction.
+If you’re angry (while hungry), remember that emotions are not hardwired reactions, but dynamic interpretations of bodily sensations (Barrett, 2017).
 When you feel the discomfort of low blood sugar, your brain interprets those signals in context.
 Your cognitive mind attempts to make sense of the situation.
-If you are stuck in traffic or having a stressful day, it may interpret that internal discomfort as anger – after all, your brain is not only processing the physical discomfort of hunger, but layering meaning on top of it.
-The interplay of physical state and psychological processing is where meaning is made.
-The hungry person is just trying to make sense of their sensations.
+If you are stuck in traffic or having a stressful day, and hungry, remember that you are layering meaning on top of the sensation.
+Fundamentally, an annoying coworker might be interpreted as what’s standing in the way of nourishment.

-The Biochemistry of Irritability
+The Impact of Irritability

 The culprit, in part, is the hormone cortisol.
 When blood sugar drops, cortisol and adrenaline are released to help free stored energy from the body’s reserves.
 These hormones increase alertness and drive, but they also elevate tension and impulsivity.
 Over time, or in moments of intense hunger, this can impact the brain’s capacity for self-control.